Disability studies: Critical disability theory

 A 2012 study showed that disability was more common in LGBTQ individuals when compared to heterosexual peers.
 It was also shown that the LGBTQ group with disabilities were noticeably younger in age than the heterosexual group.
 In a 2014 study of intersecting identities found that "disabled women whether gay, straight, bisexual or otherwise identifying have a harder time finding romantic relationships due to their socioeconomic status and ability.
 Drummond and Brotman introduce the idea that the lesbian disabled community face many barriers because of discrimination in the form of ableism, homophobia, racism and more due to intersecting identities and interests.

 It is also a large topic of discussion to say that both groups have to undergo the same kind of "coming out" process in terms of their sexual identity, gender identity, and disability identity because of the lasting social stigma.
 "Coming out" through sexual identity, gender identity, and disability identity is one example of "Double Jeopardy", as they are part of more than one stigmatized group.

 Eli Clare writes at the intersection of disability and transgender studies, namely as to how these disciplines can learn from each other.
 Similarly to how there is a 'coming out' for both transgender people and people with disabilities, there is a lack of bodily privacy both groups are faced with, primarily due to an over-medicalization of the body.
 Clare also works to make the distinction between bodily and medical truths, where one's diagnosis and medical treatment as a transgender or disabled person does not dictate their embodiment and how they navigate the world.
 Eventually, Clare reaches the idea of a disability politics of transness, which "delves into the lived experiences of our bodies, that questions the idea of normal and the notion of cure, that values self-determination, that resists shame and the medicalization of identity".

+Queer theory

 Queer studies, which emerged from women's studies, brings light towards the different kind of oppression queer and transgender people with disabilities have.
 Queer studies are commonly associated with people with disabilities who identify as "Crip" and is commonly believed that queer politics must incorporate crip politics.
 Alison Kafer describes a first-person experience of identifying queer and crip both reappropriated terms in Kafer's Feminist Queer Crip.
-Kafer describes the politics of the crip future and "an insistence on thinking these imagined futures – and hence, these lived presents - differently".
+Kafer describes the politics of the crip future and "an insistence on thinking these imagined futures — and hence, these lived presents — differently".